Royal College of General Practitioners - Online Learning Environment

 - Safety netting tips and tools

-- Latest advances in cancer testing and detection including multi-cancer early detection (MCED) tests
+- Cancer testing and detection (including multi-cancer early detection tests)

-- Supporting patients living with and beyond cancer
+- Supporting patients living with cancer including palliative and end of life care

 Conference Chair: